 Ideally you want to get rid of the foods that destroy your gut flora, and those are processed foods (think Doritos, microwave meals, Rice a Roni, ramen noodles), sugary candy and junk foods, and refined foods like white flour and white sugar.
 Please also ditch the sodas and artificial sweeteners.
+Aspartame and other fake sugars really do a (bad) number on your gut and overall health.
 I recommend an anti-inflammatory diet (<– click here to read more about that) with the microbiome superfoods.
 If you want even more help here, check out my 21 day gut reset which gets you 3 weeks of my personally designed gut healing meals.

 Step Three: Lifestyle and environment.
 Check your personal care and home cleaning products.
 Body care products, for example, contain chemicals that are absorbed through your skin and circulate throughout your system.
 Many are not tested for safety and include endocrine and gut-disrupting toxins.
 I have several posts on how to clean up your body care products!
 I make a lot of my own skin care items just because store-bought brands scare me with ingredients I cannot pronounce.
 Check out this post for my anti-aging beauty serum and this post for my DIY anti-aging skin cream.
 Read here how to reduce toxins in your life.